 To achieve this setup we will override the default virtual directory mapping mode to make it invisible and use custom AD group to Cerberus group mappings to allow the AD users to see their own directory(ies).
 You will need to do three things:

-- In Cerberus > 'Users' > 'Groups', create an EMPTY Cerberus group.
+- In User Manager > Groups, create an EMPTY Cerberus group.
 This would be a Cerberus group with NO members.
 When creating this group, DO NOT specify a folder under 'New Virtual Directory'.
 That way there will be no default directory displayed to users when they log in.
 Finally, specify any security requirements that you want to be associated to all users.
 When they log in, Active Directory users will the security settings from the default Cerberus group, but will not see a default directory you don't want them to see.
 Click 'Save' to save your new group.

-- In 'Groups', create new groups assigned to the virtual directories and permissions you want those users to see/use.
+- In User Manager > Groups, create new groups assigned to the virtual directories and permissions you want those users to see/use.

-- In 'Groups', ensure your AD users are associated to their correct groups and those groups are limited to access only the virtual directories you wish them to see.
+- In AD Users, ensure your AD users are associated to their correct groups and those groups are limited to access only the virtual directories you wish them to see.

 - In 'AD Users', specify the new empty group in the 'Default Group' setting and select 'Use Default Group Directories and Permissions'.